OceanDataTools/openrvdas/README.md

 ## Installation

-OpenRVDAS is written primarily in Python 3.[^1] There are currently installation scripts for CentOS 7 and Ubuntu 16, but it may be manually installed on other systems.
+OpenRVDAS is written primarily in Python 3.[^1] There are currently installation scripts for CentOS 7, Ubuntu 16 and Ubuntu 18, but it may be manually installed on other systems.
 Please refer to [INSTALL.md](./INSTALL.md) for details.

+## Ship/Organization-Dependent Code

+Please see the [local/README.md](local/README.md) file for conventions on where and how to organize your institution's configuration and definition files.

 ## Contributing